skypro20/ops/README.md

 ### Solution
 1. Doing a mini-project with auditing or quality or data reporting teams to gain some business knowledge and perspective.
 2. Working on expanding the coaching framework with people working on it.
+3. Experimenting with different types of data reporting to make them more useful to individuals and teams, to reduce call monitoring instances.
+(I have recently learnt how to use pivot tables and slicer in Excel).
+4. Creating masterlist of conversational microskills from AWESOME framework
-3. Coming in by 12pm or 1pm to work on these mini-projects for a month's timeline to see how it goes.
+4. Coming in by 12pm or 1pm to work on these mini-projects for a month's timeline to see how it goes.
-4. Are there any pressing areas that you would like me to devote my time to?
+5. Are there any pressing areas that you would like me to devote my time to?

 -----------